 Disputes, complaints, misunderstandings and questions should be directed to email@example.com, or a Mediator of your choice.

-In order for us to keep the BACE Timbank running smoothly, we need to know how our members exchanges are going.
-Please let us know how you are doing we want to hear about that great exchange, or help you work through a less-than-ideal interaction.
+In order for us to keep the BACE Timbank running smoothly, we need to know how our member exchanges are going.
+Please let us know how you are doing.
+We want to hear about that great exchange, or help you work through a less-than-ideal interaction.
 If you have been having trouble getting a hold of other members, let us know and we will work with you to try to get you in touch!

 Email feedback to firstname.lastname@example.org.
 Please note that we will not share any information regarding your feedback with other members unless you give us permission.